elastic/kibana/x-pack/legacy/plugins/fleet/dev_docs/api/agents_enroll.md

 {
   "statusCode": 401,
   "error": "Unauthorized",
-  "message": "Enrollment token is not valid: invalid token" }
+  "message": "Enrollment apiKey is not valid: Enrollement api key does not exists or is not active" }
 ```